speedracer05/Matplotlib-Challenge/README.md

 # Introduction
-This repository contains an .ipynb file that analyzing two datasets, as part of UC Davis's Data Analytics bootcamp.
-The purpose of the excercise is to assess the drug therapies efficacies against cancer.
+This repository is an assignment from UC Davis's Data Analytics bootcamp.
+It contains an .ipynb file that analyzes two datasets.
+The purpose of the excercise is to assess various drug therapies efficacies against cancer.
 Analysis was conducted using jupyter notebook, and several Python modules to manipulate the data and create various data visualizations from which observations and insights could be derived.
 -------------------------